A stoma changes your life and with it a lot of questions arise

-- Take a couple of drainable pouches in case you have diarrhea.
+- Take a couple of drainable bags in case you have diarrhea.

-- Mini pouches are available for swimming and sun bathing.
-Most standard pouches have a mini version that will suit you.
+- Mini bags are available for swimming and sun bathing.
+Most standard bags have a mini version that will suit you.
 See your E.T. nurse for further advice.

 - Avoid alcohol and fizzy drinks on the plane and drink plenty of water.